Kostya-Gladkiy/UnigramPlus/addon/doc/en/readme.md

 * ALT+P: Play/pause the voice message currently playing;
 * ALT+S: Increase/decrease the playback speed of voice messages;
 * ALT+E: Close audio player;
 * control+C: Copy the message if it contains text.
-If the focus is on a link, the link will be copied;
+If the focus is on a link, the link will be copied.
 * ALT+shift+C: Call if it's a contact, or enter a voice chat if it's a group;
 * ALT+shift+V: Press the video call button;
 * ALT+Y: Accept call;
 * ALT+N: Press the \"Decline call\" button if there is an incoming call, the \"End call\" button if the call is in progress, or leave the voice chat if it is active;
 * ALT+A: Press \"Mute/unmute microphone\" button;
-* ALT+C: Press "Enable/disable camera" button;
+* ALT+V: Press "Enable/disable camera" button;
 * ALT+Q: Press \"Instant view\" button, if it is included in the current message;
-* ALT+O: Press "More Options" button in an open chat, voice chat, or call window;
 * ALT+M: Open navigation menu;
 * control+R: Start/stop voice message recording;
 * control+D: If pressed once, cancels the recording of a voice message.
 If pressed twice, changes the notification type when starting, sending, or canceling a voice message recording;